-But if you’re tired of eating eggs every day for breakfast, this roundup has you covered, with 21 quick and easy egg-free recipes you’ll love.
+But if you’re tired of eating eggs every day — or if you have an allergy or sensitivity — this roundup of recipes has you covered with 18 quick and easy egg-free recipes you’ll love.

 Many of these recipes are just as filling, delicious, and easy to prepare as eggs and scrambles, so anyone can squeeze them into a busy schedule.